Recurse Center lab notes catch up

 Just to keep things slightly weird, I’m using RxJS, the Reactive Extensions for JavaScript.
 I’m trying to emulate the architecture used in Elm in place of the Flux architecture that’s more commonly used with React.
 The Elm architecture is pleasantly functional, consisting of

-• a model type Model;
+- a model type

-• an update function update :: Action -> Model -> Model; and
+update :: Action -> Model -> Model

-• a view function view :: Model -> Html that renders the model.
+view :: Model -> Html

 These are all wired up with functional reactive stuff—Signals in Elm, Observables in RxJS.
 The user input events are translated into a stream of actions.
 A stream of models is created by folding the update function over the action stream.
 Finally, the view is kept up to date by mapping the view function over the model stream.